 - Access Faculty > Assigning Classrooms page on the Records website for more information about classrooms on the Baltimore campus: http://www.loyola.edu/department/records/faculty/assigning-classrooms

-- For questions about classrooms at the Baltimore Campus, contact Debbie Miller at email@example.com or 410-617-2020.
+- For questions about classrooms at the Baltimore Campus, contact Bria Stith at firstname.lastname@example.org or 410-617-2769.

 - Columbia and Timonium Campuses: Classes scheduled Monday-Thursday, 4:00-10:00 pm, follows the guidelines established at the Graduate Centers Scheduling Conference.
 Departments wishing to exceed these guidelines should email their requests to email@example.com for classes at the Columbia Campus, and to firstname.lastname@example.org for classes at the Timonium Campus.
 For questions about scheduling guidelines or classrooms, use the appropriate email address above, based on the graduate center the course is offered.